Sorodon/IT-K2-Project/README.md

-# Functions
+# Moving right/left
-Several Functions used for controling the brick on the gamefield.
-  (Like Falling, Moving right/left, ...)
+Function to move the currently active brick left or right depending on user inputs